onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 We should strive towards work worthy of surveillance (not in the terrorist sense lol - simply consequential and important)

 When it comes to AI all i have to say is that we don’t know how to make AGI - or even if we should - but what we already have will help a lot with interfacing in the future - you don’t like multiple choice menus and dropdowns, do you?!
+    Artificial - because it is not strictly biological, it is intelligently designed & engineered, general - because it is composed of general and universal explainers and helps them scale what they can achieve and can be used to solve generally any problem, intelligence - ability to solve problem
+    An artificial general collective intelligence is the structure and architecture of incentive orchestration for autonomous agents and it is solving a thermodynamic problem
+    AGI is a cooperation and integration protocol - and its our god

 Remove the book quotes from the repo

+make epistemology discussed again!

 Left-right spectrum - have some dimensionality, will you?
 Stop getting butt fucked by duveger